Star Trek: Lower Decks season 4

-The fourth season of the American animated television series Star Trek: Lower Decks follows the various missions and adventures of the "lower deckers" (low-ranking officers with menial jobs) on the USS Cerritos, one of Starfleet's least important starships.
-The season is produced by CBS Eye Animation Productions in association with Secret Hideout, Important Science, Roddenberry Entertainment, and animation studio Titmouse, with Mike McMahan serving as showrunner and Barry J. Kelly as supervising director.
+The fourth season of the American adult animated television series Star Trek: Lower Decks is set in the 24th century and follows the adventures of the low-ranking officers with menial jobs on the starship Cerritos, one of Starfleet's least important starships.
+The season was produced by CBS Eye Animation Productions in association with Secret Hideout, Important Science, Roddenberry Entertainment, and animation studio Titmouse, with Mike McMahan serving as showrunner and Barry J. Kelly as supervising director.

 Tawny Newsome, Jack Quaid, Noël Wells, and Eugene Cordero voice the lower decks crew members of the Cerritos, with Dawnn Lewis, Jerry O'Connell, Fred Tatasciore, and Gillian Vigman providing voices for the ship's senior officers.
 A fourth season of Lower Decks was ordered in January 2022.
-Writing began by that April, and voice recording started by June.
+Writing began by that April and was mostly completed by September, with voice recording starting by June.
+The season features many connections and references to past Star Trek media such as Star Trek: The Next Generation and Star Trek: Voyager, including several actors returning as guest stars.

-The season is scheduled to premiere on the streaming service Paramount+, and run for 10 episodes.
+The season premiered on the streaming service Paramount+ on September 7, 2023, with its first two episodes.
+The rest of the 10-episode run was released weekly until November 2.
+The season received a Primetime Creative Arts Emmy Award nomination for its sound editing and several other awards and nominations.
+A fifth and final season was ordered in March 2023.